-Deferring Student Loans to Go Back to SchoolFebruary 26, 2021
+Deferring Student Loans to Go Back to SchoolJanuary 9, 2023

-Going back to school as an adult can be daunting, but it can help boost your qualifications, improving your career prospects and earning potential.
-According to the National Student Clearinghouse Research Center, nearly one million adult students went back to school to finish their bachelor’s degrees in 2019.
+Going back to school as an adult can be daunting, but it can help boost your qualifications, improve your career prospects and increase your earning potential.
+According to the National Student Clearinghouse Research Center, 944,000 adults with some college education but no degree returned to school in the 2020-2021 academic year.

-If you have existing student loans, you may be concerned about managing your loan payments if you re-enroll in college.
-However, you may not have to make payments while you’re in school due to student loan deferments.
+A recent CivicScience survey found that 11% of adults consider returning to school.
+If you’re one of them, you may be concerned about managing your current loan payments when you re-enroll in college.
+However, due to student loan deferments, you may not have to make payments while you’re in school.

 Here’s how deferments work and how to defer student loans when going back to school.

 What is Student Loan Deferment?

 If you’re going back to school with student loans, you might be eligible for a deferment.
 If you qualify, you can temporarily postpone your loan payments until after you graduate from college.
 Interest may continue to accrue on your student loans, but you won’t have to worry about paying off student loans while in school.
 Deferring student loans to go back to school can give you some relief and breathing room in your budget.

 Deferments are similar to forbearance programs.
 In both student loan deferment and forbearance programs, you can pause your payments.
 However, the key difference is that interest will not accrue on certain loans if you’re in deferment; with forbearance, interest normally accrues on all loan types.